Down and Out in Paris: An Underground Guide to the City of Lights

 Of course, there are also beautiful sites, fascinating historical monuments, and charming villages as close as 15 kilometers from the city center.
 But the Michelin “Green” guide will tell you all about them.
 We want to tell you about the alternatives.
 And to get you there in an alternative manner.
 You will need the suburban train schedule, which you can purchase at newsstands in the train stations, and proper maps.

 It is still as hard to find a local map of a Paris suburb as it was to obtain maps in communist countries before the Berlin Wall came down.
-Though many working class suburbs still vote "red," one hesitates to believe that this is the explanation.
-In any case, you can solve the problem by acquiring the "topo-guides" published by the Federation Francaise de Randonnee Pedestre ffrp.asso.fr.
-These guides will help you navigate the confusing suburban sprawl.
+Though many working class suburbs still vote “red,” one hesitates to believe that this is the explanation.
+In any case, you can solve the problem by acquiring the “topo-guides” published by the Federation Francaise de Randonnee Pedestre ffrp.asso.fr View the GoNOMAD Photo Gallery of the Paris Underground

 View the GoNOMAD Photo Gallery of the Paris Underground